rahul-sharma-8092/Movie-Search-App/README.md

 # Movie Search App

 The Movie Search App is a simple web application built using HTML, CSS, and JavaScript that allows users to search for information about movies.
 With this app, users can easily find details about their favorite movies, including titles, release years, ratings, and brief overviews.
+[Movie Search App](https://rahul-sharma-8092.github.io/Movie-Search-App/)

 ## Features